-- (a) The following words and terms are defined in the Texas Labor Code §407.001, and are [so] used in this chapter: - (1) Association; - [(2) Director;] - (2)[(3)] Impaired employer; - (3)[(4)] Incurred liabilities for compensation; and - (4)[(5)] Qualified claims servicing contractor. - (b) The following words and terms, when used in this chapter, shall have the following meanings, unless the context clearly indicates otherwise: - (1) Applicant--an employer that applies for an initial certificate of authority to self-insure or, once initially certified, any subsequent certificate of authority to self-insure. - (2) Certificate--A certificate of authority to self-insure issued by the commissioner[commissioner[commissioner] under Texas Labor Code §407.042, which entitles an employer to be a certified self-insurer and is valid only for the persons, firms, or corporations named on the certificate.
-For a certificate of authority to self-insure delivered, issued for delivery, or renewed on or after January 1, 1996, a sole proprietor, partner, or corporate executive officer of a business may be specifically excluded from coverage under[pursuant to] Texas Labor Code §406.097. - (3) Certified self-insurer--A private employer that has been granted a certificate of authority to self-insure for payment of compensation, either currently or for a prior period except if withdrawn with an insuring agreement under Labor Code §407.045(a-1). - (4) Claims Contractor--A qualified claims servicing contractor. - (5) Division--The Texas Department of Insurance, Division of [division of self-insurance regulation of the] Workers' Compensation[Commission].
+- (a) The following words and terms are defined in the Texas Labor Code §407.001, and are used in this chapter: - (1) Association; - (2) Impaired employer; - (3) Incurred liabilities for compensation; and - (4) Qualified claims servicing contractor. - (b) The following words and terms, when used in this chapter, shall have the following meanings, unless the context clearly indicates otherwise: - (1) Applicant--an employer that applies for an initial certificate of authority to self-insure or, once initially certified, any subsequent certificate of authority to self-insure. - (2) Certificate--A certificate of authority to self-insure issued by the commissioner under Texas Labor Code §407.042, which entitles an employer to be a certified self-insurer and is valid only for the persons, firms, or corporations named on the certificate.
+For a certificate of authority to self-insure delivered, issued for delivery, or renewed on or after January 1, 1996, a sole proprietor, partner, or corporate executive officer of a business may be specifically excluded from coverage under Texas Labor Code §406.097.

-- (6) Excess Insurance--Insurance that an employer purchases to pay claim costs that exceed the employer's retention amount up to a specified limit. - (7) Retention--All payments that must be paid by a certified self-insurer before an excess insurance policy will respond to a loss for claims filed under the Workers' Compensation Act including[;] indemnity benefits, medical payments, death benefits, and all other related claims expenses not otherwise covered by insurance. - (8) Trust Fund--The Texas certified self-insurer guaranty trust fund created by the fee assessed by the Association for emergency payment of the compensation liabilities of an impaired employer.
+- (3) Certified self-insurer--A private employer that has been granted a certificate of authority to self-insure for payment of compensation, either currently or for a prior period except if withdrawn with an insuring agreement under Labor Code §407.045(a-1). - (4) Claims Contractor--A qualified claims servicing contractor. - (5) Division--The Texas Department of Insurance, Division of Workers' Compensation. - (6) Excess Insurance--Insurance that an employer purchases to pay claim costs that exceed the employer's retention amount up to a specified limit. - (7) Retention--All payments that must be paid by a certified self-insurer before an excess insurance policy will respond to a loss for claims filed under the Workers' Compensation Act including indemnity benefits, medical payments, death benefits, and all other related claims expenses not otherwise covered by insurance. - (8) Trust Fund--The Texas certified self-insurer guaranty trust fund created by the fee assessed by the Association for emergency payment of the compensation liabilities of an impaired employer.